Performance Comparison Between A Simple Full-Duplex Multi-Antenna Relay And A Passive Reflecting Intelligent Surface: Conclusion

 \section{Conclusion}

-We proposed a single RF-chain multi-antenna FD relay with discrete analog phase shifters that employs passive self-interference suppression.
-Next, we compared the achievable data rate of a system comprised of a source, the proposed FD relay, and a destination with the achievable data rate of the same system but with the FD relay replaced by an ideal passive IRS.
-We showed that the FD relaying system with 2-bit quantized analog phase shifters significantly outperforms the IRS system.
+We proposed to investigate a single RF chain multi-antenna FD relay with discrete analog phase shifters that employs passive self-interference suppression.
+Next, we compared the achievable data rate of a system comprised of a source, the proposed FD relay, and a destination with the achievable data rate of the same system but with the FD relay replaced by an ideal passive RIS.
+We showed that the FD relaying system with 2-bit quantized analog phase shifters significantly outperforms the RIS system.
+Moreover, we showed that the relay bult with reconfigurable holographic surface significantly outperforms the RIS in terms of energy efficiency.

+In our future work, we plan to pursue a more elaborate study of the impact of CSI aging as well as a potential design of the proposed FD relay for multi-user communication and its performance comparison against passive and/or active RIS.

 \begin{appendices}